Initialization effects of nucleon profile on the $\pi$ yields in heavy-ion collisions at medium energies: Introduction

 Research on heavy-ion collisions (HIC) has been extensively performed experimentally and theoretically over the past few decades \cite{BUUguide}.
 While their theoretical description has relied on phenomenology for a long time \cite{ BUUguide2}, microscopic models have been developed in order to have a more realistic approach of HIC \cite{BUUguide,BUUguide2,BUUguide3}.
 It has been shown recently that inclusion of pairing correlations can significantly modify reaction observables such as counts of emitted protons in proton-target reactions at intermediate energies by exploring the density profile of target nuclei\cite{SHF20194}.
 Deformation and orientation effects have also been noticed to be important for particle production in uranium-uranium collisions at relativistic energies \cite{BUUden}.
 Consequently, both structure and reaction dynamics are important for the description of nucleus-nucleus collisions.

-In order to calculate the pion yields produced during the collisions of medium and heavy nuclei, the Isospin-dependent Boltzmann-Uehling-Uhlenbeck (IBUU) transport model is often used.
 Recent experimental data consist of the $^{197}$Au +$^{197}$Au reaction at 400 MeV/nucleon for incident energy within the ASY-EOS experiment at the GSI laboratory \cite{EXP1}, and of the $^{132}$Sn + $^{132}$Sn reaction at a beam energy of 0.3 GeV/nucleon, carried out at RIKEN in Japan \cite{EXP2}.
 They could provide information about the equation of state (EOS) \cite{BUUeos,BUUpieos,BUUeos2,BUUeos3}, short-range correlations \cite{BUUsrc} and medium effects in scattering cross sections \cite{BUUcross,BUUpi}.
 Both theoretical and experimental studies have pointed out that the $\pi$ meson is one of the most promising probes to study the nuclear structure and reaction aspects of heavy ion collisions \cite{BUUpieos,BUUeos2,BUUpi,BUUpi2}.
+In order to calculate the $\pi$ yields produced during the collisions of medium and heavy nuclei, the Isospin-dependent Boltzmann-Uehling-Uhlenbeck (IBUU) transport model is often used.
 The importance of $\pi$ mesons for constraining the EOS of asymmetric nuclear matter was firstly pointed out by Bao-An Li et al \cite{BUUpi2}.
-In recent years, Stone et al have studied systematically the effects of the proton and neutron density distributions in central heavy-ion collisions, and found that the maximal neutron-to-proton ratio during the collision process is quite sensitive to the initial-state density distributions\cite{BUUpi3}.
 In the case of incident energy near the $\pi$ meson threshold, it happens that the $\pi$ meson is essentially generated by the decay of the $\Delta_{1232}$ resonant state, whereas the $N^{*}$ resonant state can be ignored \cite{BUUguide,BUUpi2}.
-It was also shown recently that $\pi$ mesons provide a remarkably good probe to study bubble structure inside nuclei \cite{buuepja}.
+In recent years, Stone et al have studied systematically the effects of the proton and neutron density distributions in central heavy-ion collisions, and found that the maximal neutron-to-proton ratio during the collision process is quite sensitive to the initial-state density distributions\cite{BUUpi3}, where the different maximal neutron-to-proton ratios would result in difference of $\pi$ productions.
+Therefore, it was also shown recently that $\pi$ mesons provide a remarkably good probe to study bubble structure inside nuclei \cite{buuepja}.

-Since the original work of Skyrme in the 1950s\cite{shfori} and the parameterization of the original interactions by Vautherin and Brink in the early 1970s \cite{shfori2}, considerable efforts have been made to include effective density-dependent interactions at mean-field level to study the properties of finite nuclei and nuclear matter.
-In fact, the Skyrme-Hartree-Fock (SHF) model, used along with density functional theory, is one of the most efficient and widely used models to study the bulk properties of nuclei all over the nuclear chart \cite{shfori,SHF20191,SHF20193}.